-Duck and geese hunting should be average or above average for local birds prior to freeze up.
-Canada geese numbers have increased over past survey years.
-Due to low water levels, some areas may be high and dry for hunting season and access to waterfowl will be difficult in some areas.
+Duck and geese hunting should be average local birds prior to freeze up.
+Due to historically low water levels, some areas may be high and dry for hunting season and access to waterfowl will be difficult in some areas.

-Hunters hunting the upper Deschutes River area should remember that Deschutes County Ordinance prohibits the discharge of firearms in portions of the river between Sunriver and Fall River (reference the Deschutes County Sheriff’s office website for more information).
+Hunters hunting the upper Deschutes River area should remember that Deschutes County Ordinance prohibits the discharge of firearms in portions of the river between Sunriver and Fall River, see map.

 Crook and Jefferson counties

 Mallards and Canada geese are the most common waterfowl species in these counties.
-Hunting opportunities are limited due to the lack of wetlands, marshes, and access, especially on public lands – but hunters could try hunting the limited BLM along the Crooked River or the Prineville Reservoir.
+Hunting opportunities are limited due to the lack of wetlands and marshes, especially on public lands – but hunters could try hunting the limited BLM along the Crooked River or the Prineville Reservoir.
 Most of the better hunting is associated with private agricultural lands where gaining access can be difficult.

 Grant County offers very limited waterfowl hunting opportunities due to lack of habitat -- it’s mostly jump shooting on private land along the John Day River.